metx0/C-programs/README.md

 # C-programs
 Programs created for the Programacion ATS C++ course

-Programs for practising the structures topic, searchings, etc.
+Programs for practising topic as structures, searching, etc.